jacques-saraydaryan/DeepPoseIdentification/README.md

 $ roslaunch openpose_ros_node serviceReadyTest.launch
 ```

-To add more images in the dataset, you can rename the images using `utils.py`.
+To add more images in the dataset, you can rename the images using `training/utils.py`.
-(Be aware, the rename function can overwrite images and loose some of them in the process)
+(It can only be run with Python 3.
+Be aware, the rename function can overwrite images and loose some of them in the process.
+Use a mask to be sure to avoid any overwritting).

-Then run the python script `RosOpenPoseFiles.py` with 2 arguments:
+Then run the python script `training/RosOpenPoseFiles.py` with 2 arguments:

-- `--input`: Path to folder containing the image dataset.
+- `--input`: Path to the folder containing the image dataset.

-- `--output`: Path to output folder where the json files will be created.
+- `--output`: Path to the output folder where the json files will be created.

+Once you get there, run the preprocess step with `training/process.py` with 2 arguments:

+- `--path`: Path to the folder containing all the joints position as json files.

+- `--discardLowBodyPart`: Flag indicating if you want to discard all the lower joins from the features.

-Then by running `training.py` with the argument:
+Then by running `training/training_bis.py` with the argument:

-- `--path`: Path to openPose dataset folder which contains all the json files.
+- `--path`: Path to the openPose dataset pickle file.

 - `--epochNb`: The number of epoch you want your network to learn.

 You will train your network.
-Once you get there, the model will be saved.
+Once you get there, the model will be saved as `model.json`, `model.h5` and the best weights for loss optimization will be saved as `weights.best.hdf5`.

 ### Display learning metrics with TensorBoard